-Termination risk arises when the unscheduled termination of a derivative could have an adverse effect on the University's strategy or could lead to potentially significant unscheduled payments.
-The University's derivative contracts use the International Swap Dealers Association Master Agreement (the Master Agreement), which includes standard termination events, such as failure to pay and bankruptcy.
+Interest-rate risk is the risk that an investment's value will change due to a change of interest rates.
+The University is exposed to interestrate risk on its interest-rate swaps, as the fair value of this instrument is highly sensitive to interest-rate changes.
+See Note 2 for additional interest-rate risk disclosures contracts use the International Swap Dealers Association Master Agreement (the Master Agreement), which includes standard termination events, such as failure to pay and bankruptcy.
 The Schedule to the Master Agreement includes an additional termination event.
 That is, the swap may be terminated by either party if the counterparty's credit rating falls below BBB/Baa2 in the case of Standard & Poor's and Moody's Investors Service, respectively.
 The University or the counterparty may also terminate the swap if the other party fails to perform under the terms of the contract.
 If at the time of termination the swap has a negative market value, the University would be liable to the counterparty for a payment equal to the swaps' market value.